Social Work BA (Hons) Integrated Degree Apprenticeship

 This module builds on apprentices learning about law, policy and ethics from level 4 and translates earlier learning into a rights and justice based social work context.
 This will develop apprentices' legal literacy and the use of professional authority and make judgements within legal and ethical frameworks.
 All content is considered from national and international perspectives to ensure that apprentices are able to connect global forces that inform structural, legal and professional parameters.
 Previous learning experiences will be re-contextualised to demonstrate how their knowledge, skills and behaviours apply within social workers' responsibility and accountability, as required by the professional regulator and the relevant standards.

-The final year of the course is in two parts.
-You will complete a module to consolidate knowledge and skills for practice, examined by an in-depth analysis of a case study from practice, and an integrated approach to practice (a work-based module).
-Both are designed to aid the preparation for taking the End-Point Assessment (EPA).
+In the final year of the course, you will complete a module to consolidate knowledge and skills for practice, examined by an in-depth analysis of a case study from practice, and an integrated approach to practice (a work-based module).
+The final module enables you to take a creative approach towards your social work practice.
+You will create an idea which will benefit professional practice.

-Upon successful completion of the academic modules and gaining a total of 300 credits, apprentices are nominated by their employers to undertake the EPA.
-This is a 60-credit module that examines apprentices' suitability to gain the professional qualification in Social Work.
-As a gateway requirement, apprentices must achieve the specified English and maths prior to taking the EPA.
+Upon successful completion of the academic modules and gaining a total of 360 credits, apprentices are nominated by their employers to finish the End Point Assessment (EPA).
+As a gateway requirement, in addition to the 360 credits, you must provide evidence of a specified level of English and maths, and satisfactory completion of the off-the-job hours.

 Core modules